Share:

 • To view the emergency intervention in the light of future sustainable recovery and development

-For the last 31 years, VOICE has been working with its member organisations to embed these core values in humanitarian policy at EU and MS level, and present the humanitarian NGO’s perspective on EU policies having an impact on the EU’s humanitarian aid.
+For the last 32 years, VOICE has been working with its member organisations to embed these core values in humanitarian policy at EU and MS level, and present the humanitarian NGO’s perspective on EU policies having an impact on the EU’s humanitarian action.
 For instance, VOICE establishes common positions through working groups such as the Humanitarian Partnership Watch Group, which was one of the first official bodies for dialogue with the European Institutions.

 VOICE members VOICE activities